A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Introduction

 The paper is organised as follows: Section \ref{firstsec} presents various categories of transition kernels and measurable spaces.
-Section \ref{secems} starts with a measure theoretic study on exponential measurable spaces and exponential transition kernels.
-The goal of Section \ref{secems} is to construct a linear exponential comonad over a monoidal category $\opTKersfin$.
+Section \ref{secems} starts with a measure theoretic study on exponential measurable spaces and establishes exponential transition kernels.
+Section \ref{secems} constructs a linear exponential comonad over a monoidal category $\opTKersfin$.
 Section \ref{dgort} is an application of Hyland-Schalk double glueing to our measure theoretic construction.
-Section \ref{closedTK} restricts to the countable measurable spaces in particular for obtaining $\Pcoh$.
+Section \ref{closedTK} restricts to the countable measurable spaces in particular for obtaining $\Pcoh$ as a double glueing.